iyogeshmore/EmployeePayrollApp-WithVue/README.md

-# Employee-Payroll-App-With-Vue
+# Employee Payroll App With Vue

+npm init vite-app employeePayrollApp - To Create New Project. cd employeePayrollApp
+npm install
+npm run dev

-npm i axios
+npm i axios - It allows you to fetch data and make HTTP requests.